Esri/Viewer/README.md

-basic-viewer-template
+WCAG basic-viewer-template
 =====================
-*Basic Viewer*  is a configurable application template used to display a web map with a specified set of commonly used tools and options.
+*WCAG Basic Viewer*  is a configurable application template used to display a web map with a specified set of commonly used tools and options.
+It is compliant with WCAG A, AA, AAA and 508 rules.

 ![Screen Shot](https://dl.dropboxusercontent.com/u/24627279/screenshots/Viewer_screenshot.png)